oracle/oracle-nosql-drivers/rkvstore/README.md

 A simple R driver to access Oracle NoSQL Database.
 It is based on the Oracle NoSQL C JNI driver and provides subset of Key/Value APIs, table APIs are not supported in this package yet.

 ### Prerequisites
-Install Oracle NoSQL C JNI Driver
+Install Oracle NoSQL C Key-Value Driver

  * Download source from [Oracle NoSQL Download](http://www.oracle.com/technetwork/database/database-technologies/nosqldb/downloads/index.html)  (Currently use 3.0.14)
  * Build and install it, please follow the BUILDING.html in the Oracle NoSQL C JNI driver.
 The prerequisite is AVRO C library.